bhyslop/recipemuster/PRIVATE_PLANNER/claudex-ghaction-remote-build.md

 b.
 Create a Build Label for each image:
    - Format: `<filename>.<timestamp>`
    - Remove `.dockerfile` or `.recipe` extensions from the filename
+   - This Build Label will be used as the container image tag when uploading to the container registry

 c.
 Create a History Subdirectory:
    - Location: `RBM-transcripts/<Build Label>/`